-Christmas break is drawing to a close for us and even though we have been eating lots of Christmas goodies over the past weeks, I want to send something yummy back to school.
-These are an all time favorite, and a little different from all of the Christmas cookies.
+Christmas break is drawing to a close for us and even though we’ve been eating lots of Christmas goodies over the past weeks, I want to send something yummy back to school with the girls.
+Carmelitas are an all time favorite, and a little different from traditional Christmas cookies.
 Unwrapping the caramels is the hardest part.
 Gooey yumminess is all I can say.